winnchow/ISYS90081-Tutorials/README.md

-# COMP90042 Workshops
+# ISYS90081 Tutorials

-Please find the slides I used in my workshops.
+Please find the slides I used in my tutorials.
 Happy learning : )